 The Cederberg mountains are located near Clanwilliam, approximately 300km (186 miles) north of Cape Town.
 The mountain range is named after the endangered Clanwilliam cedar, which is a tree endemic to the area.

-These mountains are no stranger to us – we’ve hiked and camped a couple of times in this beautiful mountain range (you can read about it here).
+These mountains are no stranger to us – we’ve hiked and camped a couple of times in this beautiful mountain range (you can read about it here and here).
 And Clanwilliam is also the little town where I’ve started and completed my high school career … hey, those were the days!

 So, let’s go!

 As we’ve entered Clanwilliam, we had some weekend shopping to do … but first, it was time for a well-deserved lunch.
 Our choice fell on Velskoendraai.